 The VHT NDP Announcement(#4921) frame contains at least one STA Info field.
 If the VHT NDP Announcement(#4921) frame contains only one STA Info field, then the RA field is set to the address of the STA identified by the AID in the STA Info field.
 If the VHT NDP Announcement(#4921) frame contains more than one STA Info field, then the RA field is set to the broadcast address.

 The TA field is set to the address of the STA transmitting the VHT NDP Announcement(#4921) frame.

-The format of the Sounding Sequence field is shown in Figure 8-29j.
+The format of the Sounding Dialog Token field is shown in Figure 8-29j.